 - Get enough sleep: Your body needs to sleep in order to get rid of unhealthy toxins which can contribute to brain fog.
 Improving your sleep is important to support this cleaning process.
 So target to sleep 7-8 hours per night and try to avoid electronic devices before bedtime to sleep better.

 - Try intermittent fasting: If you’re already paying attention to what you eat and still experience brain fog, you may try to change the time you have your meals.
 Intermittent fasting is a popular regimen based on restricting the times of food consumption during the day.
 Recent studies show that intermittent fasting improves your mental clarity and concentration in the long term.
 You can get your personal fasting plan by downloading Fasting Kompanion.

 - Be in flow with yoga or meditation: Yoga and meditation are great to relieve stress.
 Relaxing your body provides a relaxed mind so it reduces mental fogginess.

 - Deepen your thoughts: Your brain loves engaging in deep thoughts.
 Channel this deep thinking to something you like to do.
-You can listen to a podcast or watch a film and take your time to think about its content afterwards.
+You can listen to a podcast or watch a film and take your time to think about its content afterward.

 - Create screen-free times: Sitting too much on the computer or scrolling through Instagram for hours makes you feel dizzy and foggy.
 Take screen-free breaks while working on the computer and try digital detox to sharpen your mind.